 Vulval cancer affects any part of the external female genitals (vulva).
 It’s more common in people who have gone through menopause, but it can also develop in younger people.

-There are several types of vulval cancer:
+There are different types of vulval cancer:

 Many women don’t have any symptoms in the early stages of vulval cancer.
 But you may notice: